-Table 1 includes some very simple figures that an owner used to assist with the decision to retrofit their plant.
+The following table includes some very simple figures that an owner used to assist with the decision to retrofit their plant.
 At this particular plant, they were replacing their original modules every 3-4 years, and expect to only have to replace the new brand every 10 years.

 This table shows the capital costs of the modules and the equipment retrofit, but doesn’t include the pinning labor, cleaning chemical costs, or plant downtime associated with the original plant, nor does it include any contractor or engineering fees associated with the retrofit.
 All of these factors must be taken into consideration, along with capital costs.

 These economic analyses are performed during the preliminary design assessment, and several different brands may be evaluated during this step.

 The early stages of design typically consist of the following activities:

 - Listing module options, and each brand’s impact on the ability to reuse existing components

 - Determining the available footprint and height for the module skid, transition skid (if required), and any other process equipment that may change

 - Assessing the costs of the proposed options, and comparing it to the costs of retaining the existing brand